 Strategic direction and governance of Point is provided by an independent, volunteer National Board of Directors.
-Additional governance, program and fundraising capacity are provided by independent, volunteer members of Point's Regional Boards of Trustees in various cities across the United States.
+Additional governance, program and fundraising capacity are provided by independent, volunteer members of Point's Board of Trustees.

-Point can only operate successfully and efficiently with the help and effort of a large number of non-compensated volunteers who assist Point's staff of 20 employees in achieving the goals of Point's various service programs.
-For the year ended June 30, 2022, Point had more than 300 volunteers who donated their time as directors, trustees, mentors, application readers, office assistants, and Point Honors and Cornerstone event planners.
-In total for the year, these volunteers contributed more than 8,700 hours of service.
+Point can only operate successfully and efficiently with the help and effort of a large number of non-compensated volunteers who assist Point's staff of 21 employees in achieving the goals of Point's various service programs.
+For the year ended June 30, 2023, Point had more than 550 volunteers who donated their time as directors, trustees, mentors, application readers, and conference & leadership presenters.
+In total for the year, these volunteers contributed more than 6,300 hours of service.
 The value of this contributed time is not reflected in the accompanying financial statements as it does not meet the recognition criteria under generally accepted accounting principles.
 In addition, all volunteers pay their own personal expenses associated with attending Point meetings and events, without charging Point, thereby eliminating any additional operating expenses.

-Fiscal 2022 Performance
+Fiscal 2023 Performance

-Point continued to manage operating expenses while doubling the number of scholars supported this year.
+Point continued to manage operating expenses while supporting an increased number of scholars this year.